-In the file selector, you need to browse the container file that you have created in steps 6-12 and select it.
+In the file selector, you need to browse the container file that you have created in previous steps and select it.
 Then click “Open”.
 The file selector window will get disappeared.

 Click on “Mount” in the main VeraCrypt window and you will receive a password prompt dialog box.

 Type the same password that you have set in step 2 in the password input field..

 In this step, you have to select the PRF algorithm that has been used while creating the volume.
 The default PRF is SHA-512 that VeraCrypt uses.
 In case you do not know which PRF has been used, you can just set it to “autodetection”.
 However, the mounting process will take time.
 After entering the password, click “OK”.